Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: The effect of velocity and shear melting

-Ultrathin lubricant films behave differently from volume medium, therefore at their description it is impossible to use standard formalism, as a row of principle new effects appears, which must be taken into account.
-One of them is interrupted motion ($stick-slip$) \cite{Yosh,Aranson} schematically shown in fig.~1.
+Ultrathin lubricant films behave differently from volume medium.
+Therefore, at their description it is impossible to use standard formalism without changes, since a number of principal new effects appear, which must be taken into account.
+One of them is an interrupted motion (\textit{stick-slip})~\cite{Yosh,Aranson} schematically shown in figure~\ref{fig1}.

-At the beginning lubricant is solid-like ($stick$), after exceeding some critical value of elastic shear stress $\sigma_{ij}^e$, it rapidly transforms in the liquid-like phase ($slip$) due to disordering.
-Overhead rubbing surface rises, because a change of lubricant volume takes place.
-The relaxation of $\sigma_{ij}^e$ occurs in the liquid-like state and lubricant solidifies again ($stick$) due to the compressing by the walls under the action of loading.
+At the beginning, the lubricant is solid-like (\textit{stick}), but after exceeding some critical value of the elastic shear stress $\sigma_{ij}^{\rm e}$ it rapidly transforms into the liquid-like phase (\textit{slip}) due to disordering.
+The top rubbing surface climbs, because a change of lubricant volume takes place.
+The relaxation of $\sigma_{ij}^{\rm e}$ occurs in the liquid-like state and the lubricant solidifies again (\textit{stick}) due to the compression by the walls under the action of a load.
 This process is periodic.
-One of the basic differences from the behavior of volume lubricants in this mechanism consists of that action of shear stress $\sigma_{ij}^e$ results not only in a shear but also to the increase in lubricant volume.
-This fact comports with results, which are obtained using the methods of molecular dynamics \cite{Braun}, and can be reflected by modifying expression (\ref{first_inv}) as follows:
+One of the basic differences from the behavior of volume lubricants in this mechanism is that the action of the shear stress $\sigma_{ij}^{\rm e}$ causes not only a shear but also an increase in lubricant volume.
+This fact agrees with the results, which are obtained using the methods of molecular dynamics~\cite{Braun}, and can be reflected by modifying the expression~(\ref{first_inv}) as follows:

-The dimensionless tensor constant $\varepsilon_{ij}^a$ is introduced here, which fixes the dilatation power (the expansion of lubricant at a shear under action of $\sigma_{ij}^e$).
-It is thus necessary also to take into account that the action of shear stresses leads to increase in lubricant thickness $h$.
-Relative increase in volume\footnote{Physical meaning of the first invariant (\ref{first_inv_new}) is the relative change of volume $\delta V/V_0$, where $\delta V$ is the change of volume, and $V_0$ is the initial volume before deformation.} due to increase in lubricant thickness $h$ it is possible to express thus:
+The dimensionless tensor constant $\varepsilon_{ij}^{\rm a}$ is introduced here, which fixes the dilatation power (the expansion of lubricant at a shear under the action of $\sigma_{ij}^{\rm e}$).
+Thus, it is also necessary to take into account that the action of shear stresses leads to an increase in lubricant thickness $h$.
+The relative increase in volume\footnote{Physical meaning of the first invariant~(\ref{first_inv_new}) is the relative change of volume $\delta V/V_0$\,, where $\delta V$ is the change of volume, and $V_0$ is the initial volume before deformation.} due to an increase in lubricant thickness $h$ may be expressed by:

 where $A$ is the area of contact.
-Equating a contribution to the relative increase in volume from (\ref{first_inv_new}) due to shear stresses and the last expression, we get the change of lubricant thickness in the form
+Equating a contribution to the relative increase in volume from~(\ref{first_inv_new}) due to shear stresses and the expression~(\ref{deltah_old}), we obtain the change of lubricant thickness in the form